-- (1) Course credits and examination results as well as academic degrees that were obtained through a degree programme at another state or state-recognised education institution college of cooperative or (Berufsakademie) in the Federal Republic of Germany, or through degree programmes at state or state-recognised higher education institutions abroad, will be recognised as long as the skills acquired do not differ significantly from those required for the courses and examinations or the degrees to be replaced.
+- (1) Course credits and examination results as well as academic degrees that were obtained through a degree programme at another state or state-recognised higher education institution or college of cooperative education (Berufsakademie) in the Federal Republic of Germany, or through degree programmes at state or state-recognised higher education institutions abroad, will be recognised as long as the skills acquired do not differ significantly from those required for the courses and examinations or the degrees to be replaced.
 This recognition is required in order to continue an academic programme, take examinations, enrol in a further academic programme or be admitted to a doctoral programme.
 The validity of § 15, paragraphs 3 and 4 LBG (State Public Service Law) remains unaffected. - (2) Preliminary and intermediate examinations taken at other German universities in the same degree programme or in a similar degree programme will be recognised.
 Courses completed at recognised distance-learning institutions will be considered equivalent to those in a corresponding traditional degree programme with regard to determining the duration of study. - (3) It is the applicant's responsibility to provide all information necessary for credits to be recognised.
-It is the responsibility of the office which carries out the recognition procedure to prove that an application does not fulfil the requirements. - (4) If existing agreements between the Federal Republic of Germany and other states concerning the equivalence of university degree programmes (Equivalency Agreements) diverge from paragraph 1 and § 29, paragraph 2, clause 5 of the LHG (Act on Higher Education of the Land of Baden-Württemberg), and thereby favour students from other states, the rules and regulations in the Equivalency Agreement shall take precedence. - (5) Examination results are to be graded on the basis of a credit point system that allows for recognition of achievements in equivalent or similar degree programmes; this also applies to universities of cooperative education, provided that equivalence exists. - (6) Knowledge and skills gained outside of a university degree programme may be recognised for such a programme, as long as
+It is the responsibility of the office which carries out the recognition procedure to prove that an application does not fulfil the requirements. - (4) If agreements existing between the Federal Republic of Germany and other states concerning the equivalence of university degree programmes (Equivalency Agreements) diverge from paragraph 1 and § 29, paragraph 2, sentence 5 of the LHG (State Law of Baden-Württemberg on Higher Education), and thereby favour students from other states, the rules and regulations in the Equivalency Agreement shall take precedence. - (5) Examination results are to be graded on the basis of a credit system that allows credits from equivalent or similar degree programmes to be recognised; this also applies to universities of cooperative education, provided that equivalence is established.

-A 05-20-1 26/03/15 04 - 7 Coding reference Last amended Edition - Page
+(6) Knowledge and skills acquired outside of the higher education system are to be recognised for a degree programme at a higher education institution if

-1. the requirements for university admission are fulfilled at the time of recognition,

-- 2. the knowledge and skills to be recognised for the university degree programme are equivalent in both content and level to the course credits and examinations which they are to replace, and - 3. the criteria for recognition have been verified in an accreditation procedure.
+- the requirements for university admission are fulfilled at the time of recognition, - 2. the knowledge and skills to be recognised for the university degree programme are equivalent in both content and level to the course credits and examinations which they are to replace, and - 3. the criteria for recognition have been verified in an accreditation procedure.
 Knowledge and skills gained outside of a university degree programme may not replace more than 15 credit points in a 50% BA programme, or 7 credit points in a 25% BA programme.
 A Bachelor's thesis will not be recognised.
-If required documentation of individual examinations, which serves as proof of specific knowledge and skills, is not provided, the examinations board may request completion of a placement test.

-(7) Credits may be awarded for study and examination components completed in the context of refresher courses (Kontaktstudien).
+If documentation of individual examinations that would provide evidence of specific knowledge and skills cannot be provided, the examinations board may request the completion of a placement test. - (7) Credits may be awarded for study and examination components completed in the context of refresher courses (Kontaktstudien).
 When recognising credits from refresher courses for a university degree programme, paragraphs 2 and 5, as well as paragraph 6, sentence 1, number 1 apply accordingly.
-When recognising knowledge and skills gained outside of a university degree programme for refresher courses, paragraph 6 applies accordingly.
+When recognising knowledge and skills gained outside of the higher education system for refresher courses, paragraph 6 applies accordingly.

-§ 8 Unexcused absences, withdrawal, deception and breaches of regulations
+§ 8 Unexcused absence, withdrawal, deception and breaches of regulations